faiz-siddiqh/Custom-Automation-Framework/README.md

 The test artitecture will be uploaded soon so as to understand the framework better.

 Re-Run of failed testcases is also implemented.Just add the listener in the testscript.xml file and add Transformation class .
-Working on Merging UI ,Rest API,Mobile Testing generic methods into one framework .
+Working on Merging UI ,Rest API,Mobile Testing -generic methods into one core framework .

 ## Contributors